woniland/ski_jump/instructions/3-Programmer.md

 _Hint_: It often makes sense to do the implementation (Step 1) and the unit test (Step 2) in parallel.
 This way it could, e.g., make sense to just put the implementation of the trajectory and its associated unit tests into one branch.
+Next, you could, e.g., put the file reading and its associated unit tests into one branch, etc.

 You will work on the `src/generate.py` file - take a look there!